sc0ttkclark/wp-post-locking/README.md

 The notice will be displayed that someone else has control already.

-If you are using the form on the page and someone else takes control from the WP Dashboard area (/wp-admin/), the notice will be displayed within 15 seconds and the form will be hidden from view.
+If you are using the form on the singular page and someone else takes control from the WP Dashboard area (/wp-admin/), the notice will be displayed within 15 seconds and the form will be hidden from view.

+## What's next

+* AJAX loading of post locking status for list notices (`bpl_post_lock_frontend_list_notice( $post_id )`)